 Want to ramp up the attendance for your next event (both live and online)?

 The key to event marketing subject lines is to make your prospects excited about attending.
-Name dropping certainly works, as by building anticipation.
+Name-dropping certainly works, as it builds anticipation.

-Because cold emailing involves sending emails to many different prospects, personalization may be daunting.
+Because cold emailing involves sending emails to many different prospects, personalization may sound like a daunting prospect.
 To make it easier, use personalized cold email templates.

 Fortunately, being a cold email, it doesn’t have to be hyper-personalized.
-You only need two main elements to create personalized cold emails:
+You only need to do two things to nail personalized cold emails:

 - Create templates for each target group/persona.